tardate/LittleCodingKata/databases/postgresql/cheats/README.md

  users                            |         15 |          2 |                               | 2019-06-27 18:00:28.98646+00  |                               | 2018-12-19 05:26:35.64335+00
 ```

-The [`pg_class`](https://www.postgresql.org/docs/9.3/catalog-pg-class.html) view can also be used but does not directly provide schema deatsil
+The [`pg_class`](https://www.postgresql.org/docs/9.3/catalog-pg-class.html) view can also be used but does not directly provide schema details.
+It does generally provide a more accurate row count however.

+* `reltuples` (float4) - Number of rows in the table.
+This is only an estimate used by the planner.
+It is updated by VACUUM, ANALYZE, and a few DDL commands such as CREATE INDEX.

 ```
 SELECT relname,reltuples FROM pg_class WHERE relname in ('sessions','schema_migrations','users');